MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 ![Device installation details.](media/device-control-overview/device-installation-details.png)

-There will also be a record in Advanced Hunting
+There is also a record in Advanced Hunting.
+To view it, use the following query:

 ```kusto